 Our results have important implications for policy.
-Previous findings would suggest that anti-trust authorities and policy makers should weigh potential variety changes much more heavily than potential price changes.
+Previous findings would suggest that antitrust authorities and policy makers should weigh potential variety changes much more heavily than potential price changes.
+It also implies that there may have been a dramatic decline in the price indices of goods sold online.
 However, by omitting heterogeneity in preferences across geography and retailer response, the previous literature has overstated the gains from increased product variety by a significant margin.
-While we find the gains from online variety to be significant, as we show in the robustness section, the gains from online variety are not significantly greater than previous estimates of the competitive price effects of e-commerce.
-This is in sharp contrast to the previous literature which suggests the gains from online variety are seven to ten times greater than the price effects.
+While we find the gains from online variety to be significant, as we show in the next subsection, the gains from online variety are not significantly greater than the gains from the competitive price effect of e-commerce.
+This is in sharp contrast to the previous literature which suggests the gains from online variety are enormous relative to the gains from reduced prices.

 The Local NL model provides vastly different estimates for the gains from variety compared to the Local RE model, and are found in the first column.
 Consistent with Ellison and Glaeser (1997), using the unadjusted shares and ignoring the local level small sample problem exaggerates estimated heterogeneity across markets.
 By assuming products without an observed sale are completely unwanted at that particular location, the customized counterfactual choice set satisfies the entirety of local consumer demand and we estimate the consumer welfare gains to be nonexistent.
-Further, using the adjusted shares results in nonsensical estimates of consumer surplus, due to a positive price coefficient.
+The counterfactuals using adjusted shares are omitted because the positive estimated price coefficient implies nonsensical results.

 Finally, by comparing our Local RE and the National NL model (last column), we can see the effect of failing to account for the variance of the logit error in the spirit of Ackerberg and Rysman (2005).
-The tendency for logit-style demand models to overstate welfare gains under large changes in the choice set is evident in the National NL results, where estimates of consumer surplus gains are twice that of our estimator and nationally standardized assortments.
-Thus, an additional benefit of using our Local RE approach is not only does it provide an estimate of the distribution of local demand, but it also limits the role of the idiosyncratic logit error draws in the analysis.
+The tendency for logit-style demand models to overstate welfare gains under large changes in the choice set is evident in the National NL results, where estimates of consumer surplus gains are twice that of our estimator with nationally standardized assortments.
+Thus, an additional benefit of using our Local RE approach is not only does it provide an estimate of the distribution of local demand, but it also reduces the role of the idiosyncratic logit error draws in the analysis.

 Our results also have implications concerning assortments at brick-and-mortar retailers.
-By comparing the results of the nationally standardized assortment with localized assortments, we find revenue is 4.2% higher under the latter.
+By comparing the results of the nationally standardized assortment with localized assortments, we find revenue is 5.8% higher under the latter.
 This suggests that there may be a significant incentive for brick-and-mortar stores to target local demand, depending on the potential dis-economies of scale due to localization.